 Steve Smith, born Savannah, Georgia, April 15, 1960; admitted to bar, 1985, South Carolina, 1985, U.S. District Court, District of South Carolina, 1992, U.S. Court of Appeals for the Fourth Circuit.

-Steve Smith has been representing companies and individuals in all aspects of the Construction Industry in South Carolina for nearly 30 years.
+Steve Smith has been representing companies and individuals in all aspects of the Construction Industry in South Carolina for more than 35 years.
 He was instrumental in developing the current mechanic’s lien statutes and, through his appellate advocacy, has had a significant impact on the development of Construction Law in South Carolina.
 Steve has represented contractors, subcontractors, engineers, surveyors, material suppliers, homeowners with defective construction claims, surety companies, developers, homeowners’ associations, and other business clients.
 Steve was born in Savannah, Georgia, and attended the University of South Carolina, where he graduated Magna Cum Laude.
-Shortly after graduating from the University of South Carolina School Of Law, Steve founded Smith & Collins, PA, the predecessor to Smith Closser & Wheeler, PA.
+Shortly after graduating from the University of South Carolina School Of Law, Steve founded Smith & Collins, PA, the predecessor to Smith Closser, PA.
 Steve has been a frequent lecturer on Construction Law issues and has recently chaired the Board responsible for selecting the contractor and overseeing the construction of the new Pinewood Preparatory School campus, where his sons Kyle and Hayden attended.
-Steve his wife, Rachael, and daughter Hannah reside in Summerville, South Carolina.
+Steve his wife, Rachael, and daughter Hannah reside in Daniel Island, South Carolina.
 Steve is an avid sports fan and has been a South Carolina high school football official for a number of years.

 Author, The Nuts and Bolts of Construction Litigation in South Carolina.

 University of South Carolina (B.A., 1982 Magna Cum Laude, J.D., 1985).
 Phi Beta Kappa, Phi Delta Phi Legal Fraternity.